 Exploring the partially familiar confines of the Shinra laboratory basement, Vincent found his old coffin, only to be attacked by a Deepground “Trooper” (basically Deepground’s version of SOLDIER, at least as far as equipment was concerned) jumping out from inside.
 My notes remark: “There was a ninja in my coffin!”
 Probably the most interesting obstacle in the basement was a room that had been set with land mines, the game forcing you to destroy all the mines under a three minute timer.
 We, uh… had a little trouble working out how to do this.
 Which is just another way of saying that we couldn’t hit the mines with our guns under any circumstance and simply stepped on all of them in the end, despite our best efforts.
 Kyle remarked: “This is what you get for not bringing a party rogue.
 This is Yuffie’s fault.”

-The basement was looped to aid exploration, but there was nothing to tell you when you were done, per se.
+The basement was one big loop to aid exploration, so there was nothing to tell you when you were done, per se.
 After being directed back to the plot by a walkthrough, we headed upstairs and found the remaining two reports, so I may as well summarize the four of them.
 The author of the Omega Report originally writes about the question of whether or not Omega is even a being, as apparently the author’s Shinra colleagues believe it to be another word for the Promised Land, if anything.
 (Note that the narrative is once again trying to make the Omega theory be both widely known and not known at all, according to its whims.)
 The author doesn’t agree with them, and begins to theorize that both “Chaos” and Omega might be lifeforms created by the planet, not unlike the Weapons.
 This was fairly reasonable from a meta perspective, given the name pedigree in this franchise.
-Kyle and I were both all-but calling Omega “Omega Weapon” for the entire game.
+Kyle and I were both accidentally calling Omega “Omega Weapon” for the rest of the game.

 At this point, Rosso starts trying to make a point about how Deepground’s soldiers were trained to kill, so they killed, because they were ordered to.
 I don’t know how I’m supposed to read this.
 Given the degree to which DoC borrows from Metal Gear Solid, is this – combined with the extreme reaching the narrative did to give Shelke a child’s body – some kind of attempt to make a commentary on military training, PTSD, or even child soldiers?
 If that’s the case, I have a counterargument offered by this game itself, and we’ll be looking at it in the final chapters.
 For the time being, let’s just say that if it was Square’s plan to make a commentary on child soldiers, they shot themselves in the foot so hard that the whole product is about to upend and die of blood loss.

-Rosso finally flees the scene and Vincent chases after her, only for another Black Widow robot (the boss from the Lost Chapter, pictured above) to appear and try to cut us off.
+Rosso finally flees the scene and Vincent chases after her, only for another Black Widow robot (the boss from the Lost Chapter, pictured earlier in this post) to appear and try to cut him off.
 We ended up engaging the Black Widow in the lobby of the manor, where it could spider-climb on the walls and ceiling.
 I can’t say the fight was particularly sophisticated, but poor Kyle lost his Phoenix Down and all of his reliable healing potions before it was over.
 It was looking like he’d have to rely on our dubious supply of random-healing Red Potions when he suddenly pulled out a victory.

 After the win, Rosso appears from nowhere and rushes Vincent, shoving her hand straight into his chest.
 But rather than pick out his heart or something to that effect, she pulls out that transparent galaxy Materia from the Lost Chapter.
 This is, naturally, the Protomateria.
-In the main game, this is a big surprise, and in either version of the storyline, it’s not entirely clear how Rosso worked out that was there when she and the other Tsviets have been asking Vincent about it all game.
+This is a big surprise if you haven’t played the Lost Chapter, but in either version of the storyline, it’s not entirely clear how Rosso worked out that was there when she and the other Tsviets have been asking Vincent about it all game.
 It’s basically yet another writer’s fiat to move the plot along.